ChamezopoulosSavvas/Drive_and_Bike_sql_db/README.md

 This is a project developed for the ECCE Auth Course - Database Systems

 The Developers Team (Chamezopoulos Savvas, Mytilis Konstantinos, Ntokos Konstantinos) designed and built a small database simulating a small automotive dealership whose main products are cars and motorcycles, along with parts and repair services for these products.
+The DB was built on a local PC on the mariaDB server (v.
+5.5.57) through MySQL (v.
+5.7.9.)

 The follwing schematic represents the main stucture of the database: